dyc3/sys-581-group-project/subsys-htmq.typ

 	caption: [Sequence diagram of how the IP network interacts with the HTMQ to send a message.], ) <Figure::htmq-ip-interact-send>

+Services running on the IP network must listen for incoming messages from the HTMQ dispatcher on port 14650 as an HTTP server.
+The service must implement the following OpenAPI spec:

+#raw(read("data/htmq/htmq-consumer-api.yml"), lang: "yaml")

 #figure(
 	image("figures/htmq/htmq-ip-interact-recv.svg"),
 	caption: [Sequence diagram of how the IP network interacts with the HTMQ to receive a message.],